 Adopting a vegetarian diet can have phenomenal positive implications.
 Animal matter is hard to digest and the remnants stay in our gut for a very long time, creating grounds for inflammation and disease, which skin indicates very readily.
 Being vegetarian and vegan is a non-violent state of being, which can have massive positive effects as far as cleansing the psyche goes.
-This important point has a lot to do with an active practice of spiritual principles.
+This important point has a lot to do with the active practice of spiritual principles.

-Babies Are Joyful & Live in the Moment:
+Babies Are Joyful & Live in the Moment

 A giggle can be followed by a tantrum, which too responds to a trivial distraction.
 That is a baby alright!
 Energetic, engrossed in play, ever curious, and ready to learn new things and explore the possibilities.
 Such a seemingly zen state is conducive to a body that knows how to bounce back quickly.
-Spirituality places a huge importance on being in the moment; not allowing the past to weigh us down or the future worry us.
+Spirituality places a huge importance on being in the moment; not allowing the past to weigh us down or the future worries us.
 Babies practice this with no effort.

 Serious meditators and generally well-centered people have an ethereal presence to them.
 Their skin has an inner radiance that is beyond compare and their bodily presence has a calming effect on everyone in the vicinity.
 They could be pretty old but look decades younger (think the Dalai Lama).
 The pace of aging (including that of skin) can be dramatically slowed down if stress is managed from becoming a chronic menace.
-Mental attitudes like forgiveness (babies are stars at this), not holding on to resentments, cultivating the habit of fearlessness etc. are rewards in themselves, but offer an added bonus in the form of vitality and inner beauty.
+Mental attitudes like forgiveness (babies are stars at this), not holding on to resentments, cultivating the habit of fearlessness, etc. are rewards in themselves but offer an added bonus in the form of vitality and inner beauty.
 Chronic stress is scientifically shown to worsen or cause skin disorders like acne.
-Natural systems such as Ayurveda have correlated negative emotions to skin issues like psoriasis, urticaria (chronic hives) etc.
+Natural systems such as Ayurveda have correlated negative emotions to skin issues like psoriasis, urticaria (chronic hives), etc.

 What Can I Do?